splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

     sudo yum install syslog-ng syslog-ng-http syslog-ng-python
     ```

-* Optional stop and disabled the OOB syslog-ng unit file this is not needed as rsyslog will continue to be the system logger
+* Optional step: Disable the OOB syslog-ng unit file, as the syslog-ng process configured here will run as the `sc4s`
+service.  rsyslog will continue to be the system logger, and can be left enabled.

 ```bash
 systemctl stop syslog-ng
 systemctl disable syslog-ng
 ```
-* Download the latest bare_metal.tar from [releases](https://github.com/splunk/splunk-connect-for-syslog/releases) on github and untar example
+* Download the latest bare_metal.tar from [releases](https://github.com/splunk/splunk-connect-for-syslog/releases) on github and untar the package

 ```bash
 cd /tmp